nortikin/sverchok/README.md

   - upgrade Sverchok with pressing one button
   - using genetic algorithm in your workflow
   - insolation/radiation calculations
-  - SVG drawing export from node tree
+  - SVG/DXF drawing export from node tree
   - brep/NURBS/IFC exchange
   - and much, much more!